syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Item Sizing.md

 This section explains how to customize the item size in the SfListView.

 ## Customizing item and group height
-The height of the Item and GroupHeader can be changed by using the `SfListView.ItemHeight` and `SfListView.GroupHeaderHeight` property.
+Height of an item and the group header can be changed by using the `SfListView.ItemHeight` and `SfListView.GroupHeaderHeight` properties respectively.

 {% tabs %}
 {% highlight c# %}